doppllib/doppllib.github.io/docs/AddingDoppl.md

 ![That's SO Android, As Viewed on Android](./AddingDoppl-1.png)

+It also has a unit test with a single test case, to confirm that we can successfully retrieve data from the Stack Exchange API.

 ## Step #2: Add local.properties

 If you imported the starter project into Android Studio, you should see